 where the first row of each matrix indicates the corresponding punctuation mark.
 Observe that $\widetilde{P}_{56} < \widetilde{P}_{66}$, even though these entries are equal in $\p{P}$, because two successive periods occur more frequently than a period followed by a comma in Le Guin's quote.

-We obtain $\p{f}^2$ and $\p{f}^3$ by ``flattening'' (i.e., concatenating the columns of) the matrices $\p{P}^{k}$ and $\p{\widetilde{P}}^{k}$, respectively.
-The feature $\p{f}^3$ induces a joint probability distribution on the space of ordered punctuation pairs.
-In contrast to $\p{f}^{1,k}$, the features $\p{f}^2$ and $\p{f}^3$ depend on the order in which punctuation marks occur in a document.
-As we will see in~\cref{sec:authors}, the feature $\p{f}^3$ is very effective at distinguishing different authors.
+We obtain $\p{f}^{2,k}$ and $\p{f}^{3,k}$ by ``flattening'' (i.e., concatenating the rows of) the matrices $\p{P}^{k}$ and $\p{\widetilde{P}}^{k}$, respectively.
+For example, we obtain $\p{f}^2$ for the Le Guin quote by appending the rows of $\p{P}$ in order and one after the other.
+The feature $\p{f}^{3,k}$ induces a joint probability distribution on the space of ordered punctuation pairs.
+In contrast to $\p{f}^{1,k}$, the features $\p{f}^{2,k}$ and $\p{f}^{3,k}$ depend on the order in which punctuation marks occur in a document.
+As we will see in~\cref{sec:authors}, the feature $\p{f}^{3,k}$ is very effective at distinguishing different authors.
 We account for order with a one-step lag in $\p{f}^{2,k}$ and $\p{f}^{3,k}$ (i.e., each state depends only on the previous state).
-One can generalize these features to account for memory or \quoting{long-range correlations}~\cite{Lin2016} (e.g., the probability of closing a parenthesis increases after it has been opened).
+One can generalize these features to account for memory or \quoting{long-range correlations}~\cite{Ebeling1993}.
+For example, the probability of closing a parenthesis increases after it has been opened.